kiwilad-nz/freenas-plugin-qBittorrent/README.md

 # NZBget for FreeNAS

 Requires FreeNAS 11.2

-This Installation method will create a Jail that is fully configurable via the FreeNAS GUI from the FreeNas CLI (shell)
+This Installation method will create a Jail that is fully configurable via the FreeNAS GUI and CLI (shell)

 ```
 cd /tmp